asmatsoomro/CampaignNavigator/README.md

 The test folder contains the unit tests.
 Right click on CampaignServiceTest to run unit tests.

+#Assumptions/Decisions
+With two or more segments containing equal number of matches, the last processed segment will be returned as a result

 #Author
 Asmat Soomro (soomro.asmat@gmail.com) is the sole author of the project.